swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 1. New regex-powered algorithms over strings, bringing the standard library up to parity with scripting languages
 2. Generic `Collection` equivalents of these algorithms in terms of subsequences
-3. `protocol CustomMatchingRegexComponent`, allowing libraries to vend types that can be intermixed as components of regexes
+3. `protocol CustomMatchingRegexComponent`, which allows 3rd party libraries to provide their industrial-strength parsers as intermixable components of regexes

 This proposal is part of a larger [regex-powered string processing initiative](https://forums.swift.org/t/declarative-string-processing-overview/52459).
 Throughout the document, we will reference the still-in-progress [`RegexProtocol`, `Regex`](https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/StronglyTypedCaptures.md), and result builder DSL, but these are in flux and not formally part of this proposal.
 Further discussion of regex specifics is out of scope of this proposal and better discussed in another thread (see [Pitch and Proposal Status](https://github.com/apple/swift-experimental-string-processing/issues/107) for links to relevant threads).

 ## Motivation

-Below is how [Python string processing API](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str) compare to their counterparts in Swift.
-Many essential string processing APIs are evidently missing in the standard library.
-While most of those can be substituted by chaining multiple functions or using Foundation, they are basic enough to warrant a place in the standard library.
+Below is a comparison of how Swift's APIs stack up with Python's.
+Some of the gaps can be accomplished through a series of API calls, but every gap adds a burden to developers doing frequent or complex string processing.

 |Python |Swift  |Note about Swift functions|